 Advance Booking

 Tourist flow increases by mid-September.
 This increase in the number of trekkers increases crowds in the teahouses.
-So, you may have difficulty in finding the best place for food and accommodation.
+So, you may have difficulty finding the best place for food and accommodation.

-So, it is a better idea to pre-book the food and accommodation if you are planning Everest Base Camp trek in September.
+So, it is a better idea to pre-book food and accommodation if you are planning the Everest Base Camp trek in September.
+If you have booked the trek with a tour operator in Kathmandu, they will arrange these logistics so you don’t have to worry about them at all.

 Be Prepared for The Unexpected Flight Delays

 As September is the transition month between the monsoon and autumn season, you may sometimes face unexpected weather changes.
-The dense cloud and heavy shower may sometimes lead to the cancellations or delays of the Lukla flight.
+The dense cloud and heavy shower may sometimes lead to cancellations or delays of the Lukla flight.

 Pack Insect Repellents

-You will have easy options for food and accommodations, peaceful hikes and cheaper options for flights and hotels.
+You will have easy options for food and accommodations, peaceful hikes, and cheaper options for flights and hotels.

 For further questions and queries regarding the trek or other trekking options, feel free to contact us.